 A. Qualified students are identified by their admission counselor during the application process.
 Factors taken into account include high school performance and rigor of curriculum, SAT and ACT scores, quality of writing, and demonstrated academic curiosity.
-We seek students who are academically talented and passionate about learning.
+Ideal students are actively engaged in learning and will thrive in an academically rigorous environment.

 Q. How many freshmen are accepted?